|Back to Back Issues Page|

 Also, certain heating methods which cause food to lose water could tend to raise the oxalate content of the food rather then lessen the amount - such as in frying, sauteing, baking, roasting, drying or dehydrating foods.

-It does appear that soluble oxalates can be reduced by a light steam or boiling - of the two methods boiling will probably reduce soluble oxalates the most.
+It does appear that soluble oxalates can be reduced by a light steam or boiling and of the two methods boiling will probably reduce soluble oxalates the most.

 Carrots are a food which can have their oxalate levels reduced significantly by boiling - probably because it contains less insoluble oxalates than say spinach.